eda-ricercatore/bibtex-analytics/README.md

 	- Andrey Golovizin, W. Trevor King, Matthias Troffaes, Jorrit Wronski, Hong, Jannik Schürg, Fabrice, David Chiang, Jerry James, Nathaniel Starkman, Tristan Stenner, Tomáš Hrnčiar, Jens Heinrich, Kunal Marwaha, and Julian Rüth, "Pybtex: a BibTeX\-compatible bibliography processor in Python", Atlassian Pty Ltd, Sydney, New South Wales, Australia, October 7 2022.
 Available online from *Bitbucket: Pybtex developers* at: https://bitbucket\.org/pybtex\-devs/pybtex and https://bitbucket\.org/pybtex\-devs/pybtex/src/master/; March 4, 2023 was the last accessed date.
 + [Kopka2004]
 	- Helmut Kopka and Patrick W. Daly, "Guide to LaTeX," Fourth edition, in Addison-Wesley Series on Tools and Techniques for Computer Typesetting, Addison-Wesley, Boston, MA, 2004.
++ [Newman2022]
+	- Rob 'tatlar' Newman and miile7, Answer to 'Is there a reliable python library for taking a {BibTex} entry and outputting it into specific formats?', Stack Exchange Inc., New York, NY, August 25, 2022.
+Available online from {\it Stack Exchange Inc.: Stack Overflow: Questions} at: https://stackoverflow.com/a/30769042/1531728 and https://stackoverflow.com/questions/30768745/is-there-a-reliable-python-library-for-taking-a-bibtex-entry-and-outputting-it-i/30769042#30769042; March 6, 2023 was the last accessed date.